Survey Results: Scuba Diving & Panicking

 • 16.5%: Since you became a diver, have you ever taken a break from diving because you believed you would be at risk of panic or near-panic?
 (Tech divers: 11.6%)

-• 24.8%: Since you have been a diver, have you ever had repeat difficulties with high stress levels on dives?
+• 24.8%: Since you have been a diver, have you ever had repeated difficulties with high stress levels on dives?
 (Tech divers: 22.1%)

 • 11.8%: During a dive, I experienced panic to the point of losing control of what I was doing.
 (Tech divers: 7.4%)

-• 69.0%: During a dive, I experienced near-panic where I was concerned that I may panic, but I was able to stay in control.
+• 69.0%: During a dive, I experienced near-panic where I was concerned that I might panic, but I was able to stay in control.
 (Tech divers: 70.5%)

 No matter how you look at these numbers, it appears that the topic of panicking while scuba diving cannot be ignored.
 It’s real!